GermanBrainRot/Project-Galileo/README.md

 But how does this rhyme with my proposal that we must do public debates?
 Isn't this *already* giving the enemy space to spread his bullshit?
 Well, no. *Not* engaging in public debate gives them *far more* space!
 Therefore, we must apply this lesson *per debate*.
 Do *not* let the enemy filibuster.
 If it is clear that they are stretching what they have to say just so their flawed argument gets extra space, *dare to be rude*.
 Interrupt them and use the reaction of the audience as your cue whether you are right to interrupt.
 In a sufficiently broad audience, the people do surprisingly well in judging this!

 Conversely, how do we prevent that "no investigation, no right to speak" leads to someone with titles and stuff to abuse his authority?
 Well, once again public opinion does the trick!
-An audience who *knows* about the logical flaw of appeal to authority *will* not reward such bad faith.
+An audience that *knows* about the logical flaw of appeal to authority *will not* reward such bad faith.

 But apropos court of public opinion:
 Historical precedent suggests that the people themselves must force the issue and (politely) bully the popular researchers they follow into real engagement.
 I have mapped four groups among the academics, and you can help by expanding it: